70ViRNaND/BeginnerIntroSeries-CreditDefaultPredict/README.md

 Disclaimer:

-- the data is taken from Finhacks 2018 competition then adopted in kaggle web here: https://www.kaggle.com/c/bankbirubutuhkamu
+- The data is taken from Finhacks 2018 competition then adopted in kaggle web here: https://www.kaggle.com/c/bankbirubutuhkamu

-- use the latest version of R and RStudio
+- Use the latest version of R and RStudio